yashsinha1611/sfdocs_Build_AI/docs/Log_management/feature_extraction.md

 :::note

-Feature Extraction only works for logs ingested post setting up the operation.
+Feature Extraction only works on logs ingested post setting up the operation.

 :::